Fuzhou: Metro

 Line 1 links the two railway stations of the city.
 The Fuzhou railway station is located north of the city center, near the North Second Ring Road.
 Fuzhou South Railway Station, located in Cangshan district, is a key landmark of the New City development scheme, begun in 2007 and completed in 2010.
-Line 1 was opened on May 18, 2016.
+Line 1 was opened on May 18, 2016, while Line 5, which runs from the northeast of the city to Fuzhou South, was completed in stages during 2022–2023.

 Line 2 runs in the east–west direction of the city, linking the university city and Fuzhou High-Tech Zone in Minhou county, Jinshan Industrial Zone in Cangshan district, and Gushan mountain in Jin'an district.
 Line 2 was opened on 26 April 2019.
+Line 4 runs from the north of the city to Difengjian in the south, near the bank of the Min River, the latter being crossed by Line 6 which connects the central areas of the city with Yingqian and Wanshou areas to the south.

 Seaport

 The dock in Luoyuan Bay, Fuzhou.
 The construction of a new industrial park is still in progress.

 Passenger liners regularly sail between ROC's Matsu Islands and the port in Mawei District.

 A high-speed ferry sails across Taiwan Strait between the port in Pingtan County, the mainland's closest point to Taiwan, to Taipei and Taichung, a trip that takes about 3 hours.